trungtpham/trungtpham.github.io/index.md

 Today, I take immense pride in my role as a Principal Scientist at NVIDIA, a renowned company celebrated for its state-of-the-art technology.
 My journey stands as a testament to the belief that hard work and self-confidence can lead to remarkable success, regardless of one's starting point.

-My work at NVIDIA revolves around enabling vehicles to drive autonomously.
-Collaborating with a talented team of scientists and engineers, we are dedicated to pioneering and developing real-time machine learning models and algorithms for 4D visual perception, which aids in the advancement of self-driving technology.
+At NVIDIA, I work on cutting-edge technologies that empower vehicles to navigate autonomously.
+In particular, I focus on BEV perception, online mapping, and end-to-end models for autonomous driving.

 Prior to my time at NVIDIA, I conducted research at the Australian Centre of Robotic Vision and earned my PhD in Computer Vision from the University of Adelaide in 2014.
 In 2013, I had the privilege of being one of 200 young researchers from around the world invited to a prestigious event known as the Heidelberg Laureate Forum.
 In 2012, Google recognized my contributions to computer vision with a special scholarship.